ChuuniMage/krzysztophor/commandDev/arbitraryArgs.md

 The initial commit's `whois` command is similar in structure, so I will mention the relevant differences:
 - The `updateArrayForWhoIs` is a similar function to `updateArrayForHowManyAre`, but the array is populated with strings containing information that fit the following format: `"DiscordUser#1234 (Nickname)"`.
 - The ternary operator defines the `nickname` variable as the user's nickname if they have one, or their username if they do not have a nickname for the server.
-- After `iterateOverMembersAndReturnData` executes, the array of username strings is concatonated into a string.
+- After `iterateOverMembersAndReturnData` executes, the array of username strings is concatonated into the `computedPost` string.
 - Then, we check if that string's length is over 2000 characters long, the Discord post length limit.
 If it is under the limit, the post is made as usual.
 If it is over the limit, then the post is rendered as a text file, and attached to the post, along with an appropriate error message.
 ```typescript
 case "whois": // =whois @role @role .. etc